-Descriptions of courses I teach at the University of Colorado Denver
+Descriptions of courses I teach as a professor at the University of Colorado

 What distinguishes rhetorical theory from literary theory, social theory, and philosophy?
 Conversely, how have intellectual movements in these related fields influenced research agendas and pedagogical practices across rhetoric and composition studies?

 The rhetorical tradition harbors an array of concepts that are older and more persistent than those of most other disciplines.
 Ethos, audience, metaphor, delivery—all of these terms were developed by ancient rhetoricians who, at the dawn of alphabetic writing, performed close analyses of speeches in order to identify techniques of effective persuasion and teach them to people.
 For over two and a half millennia, the art of rhetoric has continued in the face of ever-changing social norms, radically different political circumstances, and many new communication technologies.

 To this day, much of rhetorical theory remains anchored in its ancient terminology; and yet, the field’s leading thinkers have always inspired and been informed by new directions in many different areas of research and cultural production.
 What accounts for this almost paradoxical combination of disciplinary consistency and interdisciplinary vitality is, indeed, the robust, yet malleable nature of rhetoric’s key concepts.
 Terms such as invention and style have proved stimulating for ancient and modern theorists alike, leaving contemporary rhetoricians with a rich heritage variously constituted through adoption, adaptation, and appropriation.